grundsalg-aarhus/grundsalg_web/README.md

 ## Local setup

 ### I don't care whats going on just give me the scripts!!!
+Setup the grundsalg platform in your htdocs folder
+    platform get [platform_project_id] htdocs -y

 Run these scripts
 - site_install.sh: Fetches all files needed to build a site for Grundsalg Aarhus web
 - scripts/site_setup.sh: Sets up database for Grundsalg Aarhus web.
 (This needs to be run within your vagrant in the document root (/vagrant/htdocs/web)